inclusive-design/idrc/src/collections/projects/en-CA/accessible-canada-accessible-world.md

 ---
 ![Un Canada accessible Un monde accessible / Accessible Canada Accessible World logo](/media/acaw-cama%20logo.jpeg)

+## Thank you for participating!

+ACAW 2024 was amazing, you can learn more about it below or by reading our research report.
+Please join us in continuing the conversation at  [https://groups.io/g/ACAW-CAMA ](https://groups.io/g/ACAW-CAMA)

 ## **About**

-**Embrace our unique flipped conference model and [review the diverse array of presentations](https://acaw-cama.idrc.ocadu.ca/en/) before the event.
+**Embrace our unique flipped conference model and&#32;[review the diverse array of presentations](https://acaw-cama.idrc.ocadu.ca/en/)&#32;before the event.
 This pre-conference exploration allows us to dedicate our time together to tackle 24 critical challenges across four pivotal themes.**

 May 27 - 28, 2024
 _Monday & Tuesday_